You may not have thought much about your child’s credit yet, but perhaps you should.

 A Fraud Alert Is Not the Same as a Credit Freeze

-Children are also becoming victims of synthetic identity theft, which uses their Social Security number but a fake name and address, (making it harder to track), and even financial aid fraud for the college-aged set.
+Children are also becoming victims of synthetic identity theft, which uses their Social Security number but a fake name and address (making it harder to track), and even financial aid fraud for the college-aged set.
 In short, it’s fast becoming a serious financial issue.
 That’s why freezing your child’s credit may be a smart financial move.

-How to Freeze Your Child’s Credit
+How To Freeze Your Child’s Credit

 You can now freeze your child’s credit for free at the three major credit reporting agencies, (Equifax, Experian, and TransUnion) thanks to The Fair Credit Reporting Act.
 Each agency has separate requirements for doing so, and you should freeze your child’s credit with all three bureaus.

-- For Equifax, you must mail a physical copy of this form, along with physical copies of the following: one form of identification for the parent or guardian, legal documentation proving you are the parent or guardian, and both the minor’s Social Security Card and birth certificate.
+- For Equifax, you must mail a physical copy of this form, along with physical copies of the following: one form of identification for the parent or guardian, legal documentation proving you are the parent or guardian, and both the minor’s Social Security card and birth certificate.

-- For Experian, you’ll need to provide both your and the minor’s name, Social Security number, date of birth, current mailing address, any addresses in the past two years, as well as physical copies of the minor’s birth certificate and Social Security card, as well as a copy of your government issued ID, and a copy of a utility bill, bank statement, or insurance statement.
+- For Experian, you’ll need to provide both your and the minor’s name, Social Security number, date of birth, current mailing address, any addresses in the past two years, physical copies of the minor’s birth certificate and Social Security card, as well as a copy of your government issued ID, and a copy of a utility bill, bank statement, or insurance statement.

 - TransUnion requires a written request to freeze the minor’s credit, proof that you are the legal guardian, such as a birth certificate or court order, as well as copies of both your Social Security cards, birth certificates, or driver’s licenses or government IDs.